 The following uses for tin are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - used to coat other metals to prevent corrosion or other chemical action (tin cans are made from tin coated steel)

 - alloying agent, important alloys incldue soft solder, type metal, fusible metal, pewter, bronze, bell metal, Babbitt metal, White metal, die casting alloy, and phosphor bronze

 - the chloride (SnCl2.H2O) is used as a reducing agent and as a mordant in calico printing

 - tin salts sprayed onto glass are used to produce electrically conductive coatings.
 These have been used for panel lighting and for frost-free wind-shields

 - window glass is made by floating molten glass on molten tin (float glass) to produce a flat surface (Pilkington process)